RISM-UK/RISM-UK.github.io/about.md

 # About RISM in the UK

-Since 1984, work to identify printed and manuscript musical sources in UK libraries and archives has been co-ordinated by the [RISM (UK) Trust](/rism_uk_trust).
+In 1984, the [RISM (UK) Trust](/rism_uk_trust) was founded to oversee identification of printed and manuscript musical sources in UK libraries and archives.

 The first large-scale survey of printed music in UK libraries was *The British Union-Catalogue of Early Music Printed Before the Year 1801.
 A Record of the Holdings of over One Hundred Libraries Throughout the British Isles*, edited by Edith B. Schnapper (1957).
 Much of the data from this catalogue was later included in the printed RISM catalogues, and is now available in the central RISM [Online Catalogue of Musical Sources](http://www.rism.info/home.html).